The Treehouse

 Play sharing and panel discussion

-The play will be presented as a rehearsed reading directed by Morna McGeoch and featuring performers Yota Kallini and Oliver Dhir.
-The moving design will be presented as a three-dimensional model.
+The play was presented as a staged reading in July 2025, Glasgow.
+The reading was directed by Morna McGeoch and featured performers Yota Kallini and Oliver Dhir.
+The design was presented as a three-dimensional model.

-After the play reading, we invite you to join us for a discussion on how we can better hold Madness in one another and our communities, and the role of art in this work.
-This will be a free-flowing discussion in which contributions from everyone in the room are very much encouraged.
+After the play reading, the audience was invited to join the creative team for a discussion on how we can better hold Madness in one another and our communities, and the role of art in this work.

 The Treehouse is a play exploring the intersections of Madness* with family, grief and growing older.
 The play centres a moving design concept — the actors will physically build the set every night.
 The script and design are being developed together from the very earliest stages of the project.

 This project is proudly Mad*-led and sits under the umbrella of Mad arts.
 ‘Madness’ is used broadly here to encompass a range of experiences and political realities that emerge from complex and enduring mental illness, psychosocial distress and experiences that diverge markedly from consensus reality.
-The development process will explore themes of severe mental illness, familial grief (loss of parents/siblings) and psychiatric violence/incarceration in an open-ended way.
-Part of the purpose of the development is to explore how we can make work that draws on these lived experiences in a way that is meaningful, ethical and anchored in Mad community.
+The development process explored themes of severe mental illness, familial grief (loss of parents/siblings) and psychiatric violence/incarceration in an open-ended way.
+Part of the purpose of the development was to explore ways of making work that draw on these lived experiences while remaining meaningful, ethical and anchored in Mad community.

 Theatre Green Book

-We are working to the Advanced Production standard of the Theatre Green Book.
-This means that we are making a commitment to using a majority of found and recycled materials in the design of this project.
+The R&D was conducted to the Advanced Production standard of the Theatre Green Book.
+This means that we made a commitment to using a majority of found and recycled materials in the design of this project, setting s up to continue meeting this standard with future production.
 You can find out more about the Theatre Green Book here.

 Development artists

-In partnership with Birds of Paradise Theatre Company, this project includes roles for two emerging disabled artists to gain paid experience and be mentored by established professionals.
+In partnership with Birds of Paradise Theatre Company, this development project included roles for two emerging disabled artists to gain paid experience and be mentored by established professionals.

-We are delighted to be joined by Bo Hogan as Assistant Director and Georgia Dunn as Assistant Designer.
+We were delighted to welcome Bo Hogan as Assistant Director and Georgia Dunn as Assistant Designer.

 People